SS Lafayette (1914)

-SS Mexique was a French transatlantic ocean liner of the Compagnie Générale Transatlantique (CGT).
+SS Lafayette was a French transatlantic ocean liner of the Compagnie Générale Transatlantique (CGT).
 She was launched in 1914 as Île de Cuba but when she was completed in 1915 she was renamed Lafayette.

 Lafayette was a hospital ship in the latter part of the First World War and a troop ship in 1919.

 In 1928 CGT had Lafayette refitted and renamed her Mexique.
 In 1939 Mexique was converted into an auxiliary cruiser.
 In 1940 a mine sank her at the mouth of the Gironde.

 This was the second of three CGT liners called Lafayette.
 The first was an iron-hulled paddle steamer built in 1864 and sold for scrap in 1906.
 The third was a motor ship built in 1929 and destroyed by fire in Le Havre in 1938.

 Île de Cuba

 Chantiers et Ateliers de Provence built Île de Cuba at Port-de-Bouc, launching her on 27 May 1914.
 Like CGT's Rochambeau launched in 1911, and Flandre launched in 1913, she had four screws: two driven by reciprocating steam engines, two driven by low-pressure steam turbines, and exhaust steam from the reciprocating engines powered the turbines.
 Chantiers et Ateliers de Provence made the reciprocating engines, and Chantiers de l'Atlantique made the turbines.

 But whereas Rochambeau had triple-expansion engines, Flandre and Île de Cuba each had four-cylinder compound engines. Île de Cuba had a top speed of 18.5 kn and service speed of 17 kn.

 CGT ordered Île de Cuba for its routes between Saint-Nazaire and the Antilles, Central America and Mexico.
 But when she was completed in June 1915 CGT reallocated her to its route between Bordeaux and New York City.
 To reflect her new route CGT renamed her Lafayette, after Gilbert du Motier, Marquis de Lafayette who was a general in the American Revolutionary War.